 Another key difference between the I-864 and I-134 Affidavits of Support is how heavily scrutinized a US Citizen’s income and assets will be when the immigration officials decide to grant a visa for a Thai fiancé/fiancée or spouse.
 Generally, the I-134 is scrutinized less than and I-864.
 That being said, in this article we will look at the requirements for the I-864 because if a US Citizen meets those requirements then he/she will definitely meet the requirements necessary to support a Thai fiancé/fiancée or spouse under the I-134.

 For a US Citizen to sponsor a Thai fiancée or spouse his income must meet the income requirement set forth by the US immigration authorities.
 The Citizen must show that his income is 125% of the poverty line.
 The following chart illustrates the poverty guidelines for 2007 along with the calculation necessary to determine if a petitioner’s income meets the 125% requirement.
 (Note: Military personnel on active duty need only show an income that meets the poverty level).

-A major concern arises when a US Citizen does not meet the above specified requirements for sponsoring a Thai fiancé/fiancée or spouse.
+A major concern arises when a US Citizen does not meet the above specified requirements.
+This for sponsoring a Thai fiancé or spouse.
 The immigration authorities try to look at the whole picture when calculating a US Citizens ability to support a Thai loved one.
-Therefore if a Citizen’s income falls short of the above threshold then the Immigration Authorities look at the Citizen’s assets.
-If his total unencumbered assets add up to five times the difference between his income and the income required then he will be found to be eligible to sponsor a Thai fiancé/fiancée or spouse.
+Therefore if a Citizen’s income falls short of the above threshold.
+Then the Immigration Authorities look at the Citizen’s assets.
+If his total unencumbered assets add up to five times the difference between his income and the income required.
+Then he will be found to be eligible to sponsor a Thai fiancé or spouse.